Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Theory of effective-brilliance amplification for neutron imaging

 One key aspect, of this form of contrast, is that it emphasizes very fine features that are present in the sample.
 This image-sharpening behavior is a consequence of the fact that ``a smaller lens is a stronger lens'', thus e.g.~the smaller the radius of curvature of the concavity at $D$ or the convexity at $E$ in Fig.~\ref{fig:SetUp}, the greater the consequent intensity increase at $D'$, and the greater the consequent intensity decrease at $E'$.
 Again, we note that in order to see this effect, the degree of collimation of the neutron beam must be sufficiently high that the penumbral-blur width $\Theta\Delta$ is smaller than the transverse length scale of the fine-level spatial structures that are amplified in visibility in the process of propagation-based neutron phase contrast.
+Stated more succinctly, the degree of collimation must be sufficiently large and the sample-to-detector distance must be sufficiently small (but not too small).

+Propagation-based neutron phase contrast images, unlike their attenuation-contrast counterparts, bear only an indirect relationship to the sample being imaged.
+This is because a phase-retrieval decoding step is required, in order to obtain quantitative information regarding a sample.
+Hence the inverse problem \cite{Sabatier1990} of processing the measured propagation-based phase contrast image over the plane $z=\Delta$, to give the projected density of the sample.
+Since features in the sample are sharpened upon propagation from the exit-surface of the object to the surface of the detector, the measured fine spatial detail in the image will need to be blurred (low-pass filtered) in a suitable manner that is consistent with the diffraction physics of phase-contrast image formation, in the process of decoding the measured intensity so as to obtain the projected density of the sample.

+A means for doing so is outlined in the next subsection, leading to the five-step algorithm at the end of Sec.~II.B.
+As shall be seen in due course, this indirect procedure for imaging neutron-transparent single-material samples has the attractive attribute that it boosts the effective degree of brilliance of the neutron source.
+Thus we trade off (i) the noise-increasing results of collimating the divergence of the neutron beam $\Theta$ to a smaller value than one would otherwise use, and/or reducing the acquisition time, against (ii) the noise-suppressing effect of the effective-brilliance boost, associated with the subsequent phase-retrieval data processing.